GSA/challenges-and-prizes/_all-challenges/1098-first-responder-uas-endurance-challenge-1.md

   ### Rules

-  See the [official rules document]({{site.baseurl}}/assets/netlify-uploads/updated-official-rules-pscr-first-responder-uas-endurance-challenge-august2020.pdf) for details on all aspects of the challenge.
+  See [Official Rules]({{site.baseurl}}/assets/netlify-uploads/uas-revised-rules-doc-12.15.pdf) for details on all aspects of the challenge.

   ### Judging Criteria